 "Rebecca Lawton doesn't just read water, she understands it, speaks it, lives it, and loves it.
 The finely crafted chapters in Reading Water reflect the wisdom and sharply tuned senses that a life spent on the water can nurture.
 Lawton's book examines everything from the loss of her mother to marriage, friendship, and work through a shimmering, water lens that reveals remarkable depth." —Pamela Michael, cofounder of River of Words and The Gift of Rivers

 You've read about famed explorers and early boatmen whose legendary strength fills book after book.
 Now dive into this classic about an early woman river guide whose love of reading water and quest for understanding the underlying science took her all over the West.

 For those who have navigated America's great rivers by boat—and for those who wish they could—this book shares deep knowledge from a writer who not only guided on rivers in the 1970s and 80s but also trained and worked as a fluvial geologist.

 As Lawton writes, "The river taught me instinctive responses in an unparalleled mentorship that led me throughout the American West every day for more than a decade.
 Being on the river taught me to read water—to psyche out where rocks hid in riffles, find safe passage in inscrutable rapids, and keep moving in flatwater sections."

 Living in the river community, allying with water, Lawton became part of an enduring subculture of people changed forever by rivers.
-In this tenth anniversary edition, her insight learned from other guides and from her own observations of rivers and currents is more timely than ever.
+Twenty years after this book's first publication, the insights learned from dedicated river guides and from Lawton's own observations of flow and currents are more timely than ever.